microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/planner_order_hint_format.md

-# Using order hints in Planner
+---title: "Using order hints in Planner"description: "`)"---# Using order hints in Planner

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.